 Books change lives.
-We're getting brand new texts to students in vulnerable regions of Asia, including Pakistan's North West Frontier Province (newly named Khyber-Pakhtunkhwa), where university libraries were devastated by flooding.
+They're getting brand new texts to students in vulnerable regions of Asia, including Pakistan's North West Frontier Province (newly named Khyber-Pakhtunkhwa), where university libraries were devastated by flooding.
 Books help shape people's imaginations, critical thinking skills, and their understanding of the world.
 Books for Asia puts one million brand-new books into the hands of students and teachers in 18 countries every year.
-We know an educated population is better equipped to fight poverty, disease, injustice, and instability.
-Through our offices in Asia, we identify and donate directly to libraries, schools, and universities in need.
+They know an educated population is better equipped to fight poverty, disease, injustice, and instability.
+Through their offices in Asia, they identify and donate directly to libraries, schools, and universities in need.

 CENTER FOR U.S.-KOREA POLICY

 The Center for U.S.-Korea Policy aims to deepen and broaden the foundations for institutionalized cooperation between the United States and South Korea by promoting bilateral policy coordination.
 A project of The Asia Foundation, the Center is based in the Foundation's Washington DC office.
 The Center supports the Foundation's commitment to the development of the Asia Pacific by supporting a comprehensive U.S.-ROK alliance partnership on emerging global, regional, and non-traditional security challenges